GIHAA/bench-saw-safety-stop/README.md

 <hr>

-safety-stop, This is a bench safety system design to prevent accidents.
-The system opperates on 2 levels
+<b>Safety-Stop, This is a bench safety system design to prevent accidents.
+The system opperates on 2 levels</b>

 <ul>
   <li>It will give of a warning if the person is getting to close to the blade</li>